 o the day we got back from the trip I started writing another big thing.
 I can't wait to share it with you soon.

 After spending time with my classmates and advisors in Vermont, we drove east to see Acadia National Park in Maine.

 We have the annual NP pass, which we used all the time for our tiny house road trip.
 Acadia was a beautiful park and we camped on the island which was lovely.

 Then we slowly made our way back driving down the coast, going to all of the little thrift stores and Habitat for Humanity Re-Store's we passed.
 When we're at the Re-Store, we just walk around imagining and talking about the small cabin we're going to build someday.

 Mostly I just wanted to share all of the photos I took on our little trip up North.
 I hope you enjoy them!

 On Wednesday, we will hop back in the Element and leave for Georgia, where we will be teaching this hands-on tiny house workshop with Dan Louche.
 I'm so excited for that.

-If you live in MA, there's another tiny house workshop coming up this fall, taught by a friend of mine who lives in a tiny house he built.
+There's another tiny house workshop this fall taught by a friend of mine who lives in a tiny house he built.